dev-0308/CryptoSight--Analytical-Dashboard/README.md

 - [Author](#author)

 ## Project Overview
-CryptoSight is an interactive cryptocurrency analytics dashboard developed using Python.
+CryptoBoard is an interactive cryptocurrency analytics dashboard developed using Python.
 The application fetches historical cryptocurrency market data from a public API, stores it locally using SQLite, and presents analytical insights through a web-based dashboard.
 The project demonstrates an end-to-end data analytics workflow including data ingestion, storage, processing, visualization, and basic predictive analysis.

 ## Objectives
 - Build an end-to-end analytics application using Python